Pakistani court bars election commission from removing Imran Khan as PTI leader - ExBulletin

 A high court on Thursday prevented the electoral commission from removing ousted Prime Minister Imran Khan from the presidency of Pakistan’s Tehreek-e-Insaf (PTI) party.

-Last month, the top electoral body launched the process to remove Mr Khan, 70, as chairman of his party following its verdict in the Toshakhana (national filing) case.
+Last month, the top electoral body launched the process to remove Khan, 70, as party chairman following its verdict in the Toshakhana (national filing) case.

 He had disqualified the ousted prime minister under Article 63(1)(p) of the Constitution for making false statements and an incorrect statement.

-The Lahore High Court (LHC) upheld Mr. Khan’s petition and prevented the Electoral Commission from initiating the process for the removal of his party’s presidency after hearing the arguments of his lawyer, Senator Ali Zafar.
+The Lahore High Court (LHC) upheld Khan’s petition and prevented the Electoral Commission from initiating the process for his party’s removal from office after hearing arguments from his lawyer, Senator Ali Zafar.

 The LHC judge, Judge Jawad Hassan, also advised the ECP to file its response to the matter on January 11.

-Mr Khan said the law does not prevent a convict from becoming a member of a political party.
+Khan asserted that the law does not prevent a convict from becoming a member of a political party.

 In the petition, the ousted prime minister said the ECP had exceeded its powers in trying to remove him from the presidency of his party.

-The knowledge and exercise of jurisdiction by the ECP to bar Imran Khan from serving as party chairman on the basis of an alleged misrepresentation of assets and subsequent disqualification is illegal and unconstitutional Mr. Khan said in the petition.
+The knowledge and exercise of jurisdiction by the ECP to bar Imran Khan from serving as party chairman on the basis of an alleged misrepresentation of assets and subsequent disqualification is illegal and unconstitutional said Khan in the petition.

 |